 Macclesfield Town Council will make debit cards available for staff.

-This policy is intended to provide detailed guidance and assistance in obtaining and using Macclesfield Town Council debit cards, and describes the responsibilities and restrictions which cardholders must accept before being provided with any such card.
+This policy is intended to provide detailed guidance and assistance in obtaining and using Macclesfield Town Council debit cards and describes the responsibilities and restrictions which cardholders must accept before being provided with any such card.

 Any attempt by the cardholder to make changes to the Councils terms and conditions of the card or the associated bank account will be reported to the Council by the Bank and will be treated as a disciplinary offence.